 Water Temperature (degrees F):

-We are seeing great water clarity at around 3-4 feet
+We are seeing water clarity of 4 feet or better.

 Current Food Sources: